Cool Cities Lab

 Function

-To estimate how shade structures could increase shade availability in parks and improve thermal comfort for park users.
+To estimate how shade structures could increase shade accessibility in parks and improve thermal comfort for park users.

 Source